 Orchard owners give permission and access to their orchards in order to provide artistic inspiration to children and adults with learning disabilities.
-Orchard Art has allowed people with learning disabilities to spend time in the Herefordshire countryside, increasing their physical activity and social interaction which has led to beneficial behavioural change and increasing self-confidence.
+Orchard Art has allowed people with learning & physical disabilities to spend time in the Herefordshire countryside, increasing their physical activity and social interaction which has led to beneficial behavioural change and increasing self-confidence.

 Brightspace co-ordinates the project and provides project management for this collaborative initiative.
 It has been able to lever support from a wide variety of sources including the E F Bulmer Benevolent Fund, HEINEKEN UK, The Becket Bulmer Fund and Comic Relief, administered by Herefordshire Community Foundation and the Elmley Foundation.